 Did you “talk dirty” with some person on the phone?
+I don’t like the term “dirty” applied to sex; I’d rather say “talk sexy.”
 You can pay for phone sex.
-You can also have phone sex with an actual partner, perhaps a lover from whom you are separated.
+But you can also have phone sex with an actual partner, perhaps a lover from whom you are separated.
 This is recommended by leading health authorities like Mayo Clinic and the New York City Health Department.
 It helps you to keep up your interest in each other during a time of absence.
 You know your partner and may know what buttons to push.
 Just get naked, call your partner and begin conversation by asking, “If we were together right now, what would you like to do?”

 Mayo Clinic recommended virtual sex using social media platforms.
-(See Frank Answers About Sexting.
-In that article I describe what is legal and illegal in the U.S. and what social platform companies allow in terms of sending nude images.)
+See Frank Answers About Sexting.
+In that article I describe what is legal and illegal in the U.S. and what social platform companies allow in terms of sending nude images.
+I don’t consider it “dirty” to send an absent lover a picture of yourself.

-Did you do sexting?
+So did you do sexting?
+Reports indicate that sending nude photos of oneself has increased during the pandemic.
 By the way, guys, sending dick pictures is not considered cool, according to women interviewed, especially if it’s a first contact.

 Did you contact people on Snap-chat?
 Supposedly this is safer than other social platforms because the photos you send have a limited time span before being deleted.
 Obviously, having your nude self shared online is a personal risk.